pic

 0

-The approach relies on x[i] on the left-hand side of = acting as a view.
-Alternatively, we could leverage the function view to create a variable that contains all the elements to be modified.
-This allows us to work with for-loops that mutate entire objects, rather than a subset of the original object.
+The approach presented above relies on x[i] on the left-hand side of =, ensuring each element is treated as a view.
+However, an alternative strategy is to leverage the function view.
+This function enables the creation of a variable that contains all the elements to be modified.
+In doing so, the mutation can be performed directly on the entire object created, rather than repeatedly accessing elements from the original object.

-The following example demonstrates this by mutating a vector of zeros.
-Note that the function zeros defaults to zeroes with type Float64, explaining why 1 is automatically converted to 1.0.
+In the following, we illustrate the technique by mutating a vector initialized with zeros.
+Note that the function zeros defaults to zeros with type Float64, explaining why 1 is automatically converted to 1.0.

 x = zeros(3)